Close×

 • When you take out a new loan, read the contract carefully before signing and make sure you understand everything.

 • Don't forget to gather all the relevant information: the interest rate on the loan, the number of instalments to be made before the debt is paid off, as well as the frequency of these payments and non-interest charges (such as currency changes).
-Above all, be aware of the consequences of missing one or more payments.
+Above all, be aware of the consequences if you fail to make one or more payments.
 In some cases, non-payment may oblige you to pay off the entire loan immediately.

 • If you don't understand all the terms of the loan, ask us to explain them to you.
 That's your right.